 There are also situations when a company will eventually want you to be able to travel to impacted areas outside of your home state.
 Having a license will put you one step closer to being able to make that trip.

-1. Designated Home State Insurance Adjuster Pre-Exam Education
+Step 1.
+Designated Home State Adjuster Pre-Exam Education

 Studying for this exam can take many different forms.
 The most common way to get prepared is to take an online study course.
 These courses are generally comprised of video and text with short knowledge quizzes to make sure you have a comprehensive understanding.